shehreendheda/katacoda-scenarios/logsintrov2/collectlogs/step1.md

-The Flask application in the environment is supported by NGINX, Redis, an API, and a thinker microservice.
-A docker-compose.yml has been created to help you bring the application online and configure it for data collection with the Datadog Agent.
+The Flask application in the Docker environment is supported by NGINX, Redis, and a thinker API and microservice.
+A docker-compose.yml file has been created to bring the application online alongside the Datadog Agent for data collection and monitoring with Datadog.

 1. Click `docker-compose.yml`{{open}} to view its details.